Rachel’s two week trip across South India route & tour description

 On her first trip to India Rachel wanted to explore both North and South India.
-On a month long visit to India, Rachel chose to explore a couple of weeks exploring the South.
+On her month-long visit, Rachel chose to explore a couple of weeks exploring the South of India.

 This route is ideal for people wanting to spend just a couple of weeks in South India.
 It also makes sense for people who would like to experience a little bit of the North and South; you could start the trip in Delhi and make your way towards Mumbai, before travelling on this route.